mixcore/mix.core/src/instructions/website-building-best-practices.md

 # Best Practices for Building Websites with Mix CMS

 This guide outlines a structured, best-practice workflow for planning, building, and developing websites using the Mix CMS platform.
-By following these phases, your team can leverage the full potential of the platform, from AI-driven content creation to deep custom development.
+By following these phases, your team can leverage the full potential of the platform, from **Mix AI Agent-driven content creation** to deep custom development.

+## 🤖 MIX AI AGENT METHODOLOGY
+**This process is designed for Mix AI Agents** with these core principles:

+1. **MCP Server First**: Always check Mix MCP Server capabilities before suggesting alternatives
+2. **Agent Identity**: Maintain Mix AI Agent character throughout all phases
+3. **Mix.Mcp.Services Primary**: Use MCP tools as the primary interface
+4. **Document MCP Usage**: Record which tools were effective in each phase

 This process is designed to align with the specialized documentation provided in this directory.